jensamberg/ubuntu_docker/README.md

-# Ubuntu 18 Docker image
+# Ubuntu 20 Docker image

 Use with Docker http://www.docker.io
 This Dockerfile image provide a ready to use ubuntu image.
-With this image it is possilbe to build C/C++ projects.
+With this image it is possible to build C/C++ projects.
+Also it is possible to use this image to build buildroot https://buildroot.org/ projects